-These healthy Polish Krokiety with Beets and Cabbage, make a delicious side dish or snack that’s full of veggie goodness.
-The post also includes instructions on how to make crepes.
+These healthy Polish Krokiety Crepes with Beets & Cabbage, make a delicious side dish or snack that’s full of veggie goodness.
+The post also includes instructions for making crepes.

 What are krokiety